koolgax99/koolgax99.github.io/content/posts/gsoc-2023-final-report/index.md

     </figure>
 </div>

-The various plots I have tried to inegrate are as follows:
+The various plots that I have tried to integrate are as follows:

 #### Forecasting Plot